WasmEdge/WasmEdge/docs/book/en/src/dev/js/es6.md

 ./module_def_async.js `something` is  async thing
 ```

-> Note, the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `demo.js` file.
+> Note: the `--dir .:.` on the command line is to give wasmedge permission to read the local directory in the file system for the `demo.js` file.